 Want to taste some Thai desserts during your next trip to Thailand?
 Thailand is a country that has a lot to offer when it comes to sweets and desserts.
 There are so many delicious things to taste, and interesting new flavors to discover.

-Down below you can read more about the most delicious Thai desserts to taste in Thailand:
+Here are 11 delicious Thai desserts to taste in Thailand:

 Tub Tim Krob